-- ADA-evaluable subject: Number of subjects with reportable non-missing baseline result and at least one reportable sample taken after drug administration during the treatment or follow-up observation period with reportable result (used for computing treatmentinduced ADA incidence). - Treatment-emergent ADA: The sum of both treatment-boosted and treatment-induced ADA-positive subjects.
-Synonymous with "ADA Incidence".

-- Treatment-induced ADA: ADA-evaluable subjects that were ADA-negative at baseline and ADA-positive following administration of biologic product. - Treatment-boosted ADA: Baseline-positive ADA-evaluable subject with significant increases (4-fold or higher) in ADA titer after biologic drug administration.
-Baselinepositive ADA-evaluable subject is an ADA-evaluable subject with positive ADA result. - Persistent ADA: Treatment-induced ADA detected at two or more sampling time points during the treatment (including follow-up period if any), where the first and last ADApositive samples (irrespective of any negative samples in between) are separated by a period of 16 weeks or longer. - Transient ADA: Treatment-induced ADA detected only at one sampling time point during the treatment or follow-up observation period, or two or more time points during the treatment, where the first and last ADA-positive samples are separated by a period of less than 16 weeks, and the subject last sampling time point is ADA-negative. - Neutralizing ADA: patients with positive NAb.
+- ADA-evaluable subject: Number of subjects with reportable non-missing baseline result and at least one reportable sample taken after drug administration during the treatment or follow-up observation period with reportable result (used for computing treatmentinduced ADA incidence). - Treatment-emergent ADA: Treatment-boosted ADA subject or treatment-induced ADA subject.
+Synonymous with "ADA Incidence". - Treatment-induced ADA: ADA-evaluable subjects that were ADA-negative at baseline and ADA-positive following administration of biologic product. - Treatment-boosted ADA: Baseline-positive ADA-evaluable subject with significant increases (4-fold or higher) in ADA titer after biologic drug administration.
+[Baseline-positive ADA-evaluable subject: an ADA-evaluable subject with positive ADA result]. - Persistent ADA: Treatment-induced ADA detected at two or more sampling time points during the treatment (including follow-up period if any), where the first and last ADA-positive samples (irrespective of any negative samples in between) are separated by a period of 16 weeks or longer. - Transient ADA: Treatment-induced ADA detected only at one sampling time point during the treatment or follow-up observation period, or two or more time points during the treatment, where the first and last ADA-positive samples are separated by a period of less than 16 weeks, and the subject last sampling time point is ADA-negative. - Neutralizing ADA: subjects with positive NAb.